google-research/meta-dataset/README.md

 See below for [user instructions](#user-instructions), including how to [install](#installation) the software, [download and convert](#downloading-and-converting-datasets) the data, and [train](#training) implemented models.

+See this [introduction notebook](https://github.com/google-research/meta-dataset/blob/master/Intro_to_Metadataset.ipynb) for a demonstration of how to sample data from the pipeline (episodes or batches).

 We are currently working on updating the code and improving the instructions to facilitate designing and running new experiments.